william-xiao2/hangman/hangman/README.txt

 This is a console-run Python hangman game.

 How to run:
+-Download the hangman folder, and keep all of the contents together in that folder.

 -Open up a console (Terminal, PowerShell, etc)

 -Navigate to the directory where the hangman folder is stored (but do not go in the hangman folder).